Across our nation today...

 "Have you noticed how mom seems to be stooping over?"

 "Your baby (it’s a girl!) looks healthy."

-And ARRT-registered R.T.s are there to provide quality patient care.
+And ARRT-certified and registered technologists are there to provide quality patient care.

 How Are Radiologic Technologists Deemed ‘Qualified’?

 First comes initial certification and registration – the process of initially recognizing individuals who have satisfied certain standards within a profession.
 A person is certified and registered by ARRT after completing an approved educational program, complying with the ethics standards and passing an exam.